 The table below shows selected operating information for the "Same Store Property Portfolio" and the "Total Portfolio."
 The Same Store Property Portfolio consists of 107 properties containing an aggregate of approximately 15.7 million net rentable square feet, and represents properties that we owned for the twelve-month periods ended December 31, 2015 and 2014.
 The Same Store Property Portfolio includes properties acquired or placed in service on or prior to January 1, 2014 and owned through December 31, 2015.
 The Total Portfolio includes the effects of other properties that were either placed into service, acquired or redeveloped after January 1, 2014 or disposed prior to December 31, 2015.
 A property is excluded from our Same Store Property Portfolio and moved into the redevelopment column in the period that we determine that a redevelopment would be the best use of the asset, and when said asset is taken out of service or is undergoing re-entitlement for a future development strategy.
-This table also includes a reconciliation from the Same Store Property Portfolio to the Total Portfolio net income (i.e., all properties owned by us during the twelve-month periods ended December 31, 2015 and 2014) by providing information for the twelve-month periods ended December 31, 2015 and 2014 (in thousands).
+This table also includes a reconciliation from the Same Store Property Portfolio to the Total Portfolio net income (i.e., all properties owned by us during the twelve-month periods ended December 31, 2015 and 2014) by providing information for the properties which were acquired, placed into service, under development or redevelopment and administrative/elimination information for the twelve-month periods ended December 31, 2015 and 2014 (in thousands).